 Where to Find Paid IB Physics Tests

-The IBO sells the IB Physics SL and HL past papers from May 2015 to November 2018 on their website.
+The IBO sells the IB Physics SL and HL past papers from November 2015 to November 2018 on their website.
 This is the only safe place to get IB Physics past papers to download.
-To find them, click "Shop Exam Papers."
-From there, you can sort by year and scan the pages to find Physics papers.
+To find them, search for "physics exam paper."
+From there, you can sort by release date and language.

 3 Strategies to Use IB Physics Past Papers Effectively